wsbf/docs/MANUAL.md

 TODO: include information on smtp.gmail.com hack.

+## Firewall

+Since WSBF's computing infrastructure exists on Clemson University's `130.127` network, WSBF computers are subject to the campus firewall, which allows outgoing traffic but blocks unrequested incoming traffic.
+CCIT maintains a list of exceptions for WSBF computers.
+The following ports should be allowed to receive incoming traffic:

+	wsbf.net:80 (http)
+	wsbf.net:443 (https)
+	wsbf.net:8000 (radio stream)

+All other ports on all WSBF computers should be kept in the default firewall policy.
+The above exceptions essentially mean that the web server should be allowed to serve content and the audio stream to the Internet.
+Use the Clemson VPN to access other services such as SSH from off-campus.

 ## Hardware Infrastructure

 All of WSBF's hardware resources are located in the WSBF suite.
 They are listed below by IP address: